skchow03/icr2dash/README.md

 Troubleshooting
 LCD Screen Reading: If the LCD screen isn't read correctly, press Ctrl-S during gameplay to capture a screenshot for adjustments in DASH_READER.INI.
-Cockpit Alignment: Manually adjust using Ctrl-arrow keys or modify the ICR2DASH.INI for consistent alignment.
+Cockpit Alignment: Modify the ICR2DASH.INI for consistent alignment.
 Cockpit Detection: Adjust the detection settings in ICR2DASH.INI if the cockpit overlay isn't appearing correctly.
+Dashboard shakes in Detroit tunnel: Push Ctrl-L to lock the dashboard.
+The program will continue to work properly as long as you don't move the window.

 Refer to DEPENDENCIES for list of other Python libraries used in this project.

+Thanks to GPLaps for help improving the cockpit textures.